-2022 \$'000 2021 \$'000

-Cash at bank and on hand Short-term deposits [Specify other major categories]

--

-AASB 107.6-8, AASB 107.45-46 AASB 101.54(i) Treasury Mandates For the purposes of the Statement of Cash Flows, cash and cash equivalents includes cash at bank, cash on hand, short-term deposits with original maturities of three months or less and subject to an insignificant risk of changes in value, and net of outstanding bank overdraft [specify others where applicable].

-2022 \$'000 2021 \$'000 Cash and cash equivalents (per Statement of Financial Position) Bank overdraft [Specify other adjustments where applicable]

-Refer Note 36 for details regarding credit risk and market risk arising from financial instruments.

-Commentary on Cash and Cash Equivalents AASB 107.6-8 Cash and cash equivalents as disclosed in the Statement of Financial Position may differ from the equivalent line item in the Statement of Cash Flows - see below.
-2. AASB 107 defines cash to include cash on hand and demand deposits.
-The term 'cash equivalents' is defined to mean short-term highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value.
-Bank overdrafts repayable on demand that are integral to the cash management function are included as a component of cash and cash equivalents.
-AASB 101.32 3.
-AASB 101 does not define 'cash and cash equivalents' but it states that assets and liabilities must not be offset unless required or permitted by an Australian Accounting Standard.
-Cash and cash equivalent assets in the Statement of Financial Position would normally comprise cash on hand, cash at bank and short-term deposits and include deposits in the TCorpIM Cash Fund, other NSW TCorp deposits (less than 90 days) and other at-call deposits that are not quoted in an active market.
-Bank overdrafts are included within liabilities.
-4. Therefore, the only difference in the disclosure of 'cash and cash equivalent assets' in AASB 101 in the Statement of Financial Position and AASB 107 is that AASB 107 includes certain borrowings (e.g. bank overdraft) while cash and cash equivalent assets in the Statement of Financial Position do not.
-AASB 107.45-46 5.
-Entities must disclose the components of cash and cash equivalents and the policy adopted for determining which items are classified as 'cash and cash equivalents' in the Statement of Cash Flows.
-The amount of cash as at the end of the financial year in the Statement of Cash Flows must be reconciled to the related item in the Statement of Financial Position.
-Administrative restructures Treasury Mandates 6.
-Where cash is transferred as part of an administrative restructure, the reconciliation of opening and closing cash balances in the Statement of Cash Flows will be affected.
+2022 \$'000 2021 \$'000 Cash at bank and on hand Short-term deposits [Specify other major categories] ( AASB 107.6-8, AASB 107.45-46 AASB 101.54(i) Treasury Mandates For the purposes of the Statement of Cash Flows, cash an includes cash at bank, cash on hand, short-term deposits maturities of three months or less and subject to an insign in value, and net of outstanding bank overdraft [specify ot applicable]. with origina iificant r isk al of changes Cash and cash equivalents (per Statement of Financial Position) Bank overdraft 2022 \$'000 2021 \$'000 [Specify other adjustments where applicable] Refer Note 36 for details regarding credit risk and market financial instruments. risk arising from Commentary on Cash and Cash Equivalents AASB 107.6-8 Cash and cash equivalents as disclosed in the Statement o differ from the equivalent line item in the Statement of Cash F AASB 107 defines cash to include cash on hand and dema 'cash equivalents' is defined to mean short-term highly liqu readily convertible to known amounts of cash and are subje- of changes in value.
+Bank overdrafts repayable on demand cash management function are included as a compone equivalents. uid investme ct to an insig d that are in nts that are gnificant risk tegral to the AASB 101.32 3.
+AASB 101 does not define 'cash and cash equivalents' but liabilities must not be offset unless required or permitted by a Standard.
+Cash and cash equivalent assets in the Stateme would normally comprise cash on hand, cash at bank and include deposits in the TCorpIM Cash Fund, other NSW TCo days) and other at-call deposits that are not quoted in a overdrafts are included within liabilities. an Australian ent of Finan short-term c rp deposits (Accounting cial Position leposits and less than 90 91 4.
+Therefore, the only difference in the disclosure of 'cash and ca AASB 101 in the Statement of Financial Position and AASE includes certain borrowings (e.g. bank overdraft) while ca assets in the Statement of Financial Position do not.
+3 107 is tha t AASB 107 AASB 107.45-46 Entities must disclose the components of cash and cash eq adopted for determining which items are classified as 'cash the Statement of Cash Flows.
+The amount of cash as at the in the Statement of Cash Flows must be reconciled to the relat of Financial Position. and cash ec end of the fi uivalents' in nancial year Administrative restructures 6.
+Where cash is transferred as part of an administrative restruc

+6. Where cash is transferred as part of an administrative restructure, the reconciliation of opening and closing cash balances in the Statement of Cash Flows will be affected.
 To ensure that cash reconciles in the Statement of Cash Flows, the 'opening cash and cash equivalents' figure is to be adjusted to include any cash received or paid as a result of restructuring.